cbaycity/small-media/README.md

 4. Add a friends page and following projects.
 5. Have posts actually paste an update to the database.
 6. Adjust signup to automatically log the user in for posts.
+7. You can add tests for routing of the main.py file.
+You should add these just after launching.

 Future to do:
 1. Protect against Request Forgery.